-Pensions Estimation of the net liability to pay pensions depends on The effects on the net pension liability Liability a number of complex judgements relating to the discount of changes in individual assumptions rate used, the rate at which salaries are projected to can be measured; however, the increase, changes in retirement ages, mortality rates and assumptions interact in complex ways. expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Council During 2021/22, the Council's with expert advice about the assumptions to be applied. actuaries advised that the net pensions liability had decreased by Brexit and COVID-19 both initially had negative impacts £16.6m attributable to updating of the on the UK economy and pension asset values, but the assumptions. market appears to be recovering and stabilising.
-However, another serious outbreak of COVID-19 could An increase in the discount rate would, have a detrimental impact on asset returns, as could an if all other factors remained increase in interest rates to curb inflation increases as a unchanged, result in a decrease in the result of the recovery.
-The outcome of pending legal present value of the defined benefit cases may also affect the pensions liability going forward obligation.
+Estimation of the net liability to pay pensions depends on The effects on the net pension liability a number of complex judgements relating to the discount|of_changes_in_individual_assumptions rate used, the rate at which salaries are projected to can be measured; however, the increase, changes in retirement ages, mortality rates and assumptions interact in complex ways. expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Council During with expert advice about the assumptions to be applied.

+Brexit and COVID-19 both initially had negative impacts £16.6m attributable to updating of the on the UK economy and pension asset values, but the assumptions. market appears to be recovering and stabilising.
+However, another serious outbreak of COVID-19 could An increase in the discount rate would, have a detrimental impact on asset returns, as could an if increase in interest rates to curb inflation increases as a unchanged, result in a decrease in the result of the recovery.
+The outcome of pending legal present value of the defined benefit cases may also affect the pensions liability going forward all other factors remained obligation.